kimdoh/id_proto/week4/tweaks.md

 But we still have words that expand horizontally outsider their bounds.
 Of course, this could be solved by using `col two`, but we can also use the `overflow` property to either hide any amount of horizontally overflowing text with `overflow:hidden;` or, usually better, make it scrollable with `overflow:scroll;`.

+With these tweaks in place, let's advance to [adding our first css breakpoint].